 I have first-hand experience raising a child with schizoaffective disorder.
 Up until my child’s onset of the disorder in the ‘tweens’, I never thought I had much patience or backbone.
 But one’s character strengthens with trials, and I learned I was patient and stronger inside than I thought.
 Parenting my child entirely changed my life’s direction.

-Farther down this post are practical tips and advice for raising your child.
+Farther down this post are practical tips and advice for raising a child with schizoaffective disorder.

 My Story: Schizoaffective teens have both schizophrenic symptoms (thoughts disconnected from reality) and affective symptoms (unstable emotions and moods).
-What an unfair combination to sabotage one’s brain.
 My child had to persevere through intense feelings, excruciating anxiety, and thoughts that rarely touched on facts.
 How could anyone maintain any semblance of normalcy during this?
 The mental effort of holding herself together must have been exhausting.

-My child was often exasperated with me, as other teens can be with their parents: “Mom, you don’t understand; it’s like the TV’s on, the radio’s on, music is streaming, you’re talking to me, and I’m trying to read a book, and I can’t not think about every single thing.”
+My child was often exasperated with me, as other teens can be with their parents: “Mom, stop explaining everything.
+You don’t understand; it’s like the TV’s on, the radio’s on, you’re talking to me, and I’m trying to read a book, and I can’t not think about every single thing.”
 Right, I did not understand.
 I sounded like she was processing 10,000 inputs at once.
-The mental overload must be why she acted crazy sometimes.
+The mental overload must be why she acted crazy.

 Hallucinations feel real when you’re in them